 Hospice respite care enables a patient’s caregiver to rest and recover from the demands of in-home care.
 Respite is also available when caregivers are traveling or attending an import event such a wedding or graduation.

 Medicare pays for patient transport and up to five consecutive days of inpatient care at a Medicare-approved nursing facility or hospital.
 Respite care is not available when a hospice patient is living in a nursing facility.
-Learn more about hospice respite care.

 If a patient has medical needs that cannot be managed at home, the hospice benefit includes round-the-clock care at a hospital or inpatient hospice facility.
-Patients can remain as long as as required to control their symptoms.
-Medicare covers the cost of transporting patients.
+Patients can remain as long as required to control their symptoms.
+Medicare also covers the cost of transporting patients.

 How do you know if hospice is covered by Medicare?
 Generally, hospice care is 100 percent covered when it’s provided to those enrolled in Medicare Part A. Patients may still be responsible for copayments or coinsurance fees and hospice medications depending on individual plans.
 Medicare Part B may cover hospice services such as hospice care provided in a nursing facility or hospice respite care when it is used for more than five consecutive days.